 She had two bottles of apple juice.
 One was a plain, white plastic container with a label donning a picture of an apple.
 Very plain.
 Nothing fancy.
 The second bottle, however, was an intricately shaped glass bottle carrying a red label with the picture of a woman preparing apple juice in her kitchen.

 When people were asked which apple juice tasted better, the majority said that the juice from the glass bottle tasted better.
 The surprise came when she announced to her audience that the juices from both bottles were exactly the same!
-(She actually showed footage of her staff filling the bottles.)
+(She actually showed footage of her staff filling the bottles from behind the counter.)

 Not bad, isn't it?
 But it didn't stop there.
 When she asked her participants why they chose the juice from the red labeled bottle, their answers were astonishing.
 They said, “It tastes really good,” “it's much better than the other one,” “it's sweeter tasting,” or “it has more flavor.”
 When asked why, one said: “The picture of the lady preparing the juice in her kitchen indicates to me that more care and attention was given into making it, so it has to be better.”